mahaaud/stock-management/README.md

 npm install -g  nx
 ```

+### Setup steps
-Then, please navigate to the path where you clone this repository by the command prompt or your preferred terminal, and go to the `stock-api` directory from the root and copy/rename file `.env.sample` to `.env` within the directory, and replace `MONGODB_CONNECTION_URI` with your MongoDB connection string that installed on your machine.
+1. Use command prompt or your preferred terminal to navigate to the path where you clone this repository.
+2. go to the `/apps/stock-api` directory from the root and copy/rename file `.env.sample` to `.env` within the `stock-api` directory.
+3. Replace `MONGODB_CONNECTION_URI` with your MongoDB connection string that installed on your machine.

-Optionally, if you have your own API key from financialmodelingprep.com, you can use it by navigating to `stock-frontend` from the root and change `VITE_STOCK_API_KEY` inside `.env` file to your preferred API key.
+Optional: if you have your own API key from [financialmodelingprep.com](https://site.financialmodelingprep.com/ "Financial data for every need"), you can use it by navigating to `/apps/stock-frontend` from the root and modify `VITE_STOCK_API_KEY` inside `.env` file to your preferred API key.

 Please feel free to use the provided API key.
 However, it is a API key from a free subscription plan, which limits to 250 calls/day and can retrieve the stock quote information for the stock in the US market only.

+If you reach the API limits, please register on the free subscription plan and set your API key on the corresponding file as described above.

-Last but not least, navigate to the root and run this command below to install all required components.
+4. Navigate to the root and run this command below to install all required components.

 ```sh
 npm install --force